search

 • could end up with pneumonia (an infection in the lungs) or rarely, brain damage

 Most babies and young children with whooping cough catch it from a parent, caregiver or older child, before they are old enough to be immunised against it.
 Immunising adults and older children reduces the chance of them getting whooping cough themselves and passing it on to babies and young children.
-Immunisation is recommended for:
+It is especially important for pregnant women.

 You should discuss immunisation with your doctor if you are a parent, are expecting a baby, or care for babies.